 Hello, Thank you for inviting us.
 As you may be aware, we are brothers, and so our interest in art started very very young as we used to compete to see who could ‘draw the best picture’.
 Which our unfortunate mother was demanded to choose between.

-As we got older our interest only grew, especially since we grew up in the golden age of Saturday morning cartoons, favorites being He-man, Thunder cats, Jason and The Wheel Warriors, Visionaries and so many more.
-Whilst Scott kept an interest in hand drawn cartoon animation, my interest moved more into CGI.
-And to this day Scott specializes in 2D and I 3D, though we do work on each others projects often, whether it is with concepts, ideas or sharing the animation.
+As we got older our interest only grew, especially since we grew up in the golden age of Saturday morning cartoons, favourites being He-man, Thunder cats, Jason and The Wheel Warriors, Visionaries and so many more.
+Whilst Scott kept an interest in hand-drawn cartoon animation, my interest moved more into CGI.
+And to this day Scott specializes in 2D and me in 3D, though we do work on each other’s projects often, whether it is with concepts, ideas or sharing the animation.

 The two main things we offer our customers are: